ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/resource_requirements.md

 ### Stack Requirements {#usbh_stack_req}

-The USB Host Core receives events sent from the interrupt service routine (ISR) of the USB Host Driver.
+The USB Host Core receives events sent from the interrupt service routine (ISR) of the **USB Host Driver**.
 The stack requirements for the ISR are typically less than 512 Bytes.
 The total stack space required for ISR depends on the interrupt nesting and therefore on the priority settings of these ISR.